OvidijusParsiunas/active-table/README.md

 - Striped rows
 - Customization styling

-### Get started
+### Getting started

 ```
 npm install active-table
 ```

-Use the following package for React instead:
+Install the following package for React instead:

 ```
 npm install active-table-react
 ```

-Then simply add this to your markup:
+Simply add this to your markup:

 ```
 <active-table content='[["Planet"],["Earth"]]'/>
 ```

-The exact syntax for the above will vary depending on the framework of your choice (see here).
+The exact syntax for the above example will vary depending on the framework of your choice (see here).

 ### Todo